Why? Good Question...

 The short answer: nobody knows, but we have two guesses.

 1. Gallatin was involved in settling the Whiskey Rebellion [Wikipedia] in Pennsylvania.
-The tax on whiskey would have been as unpopular in Kentucky as it was in Pennsylvania, but Gallatin's role was relatively minor.
+The tax on whiskey would have been as unpopular in Kentucky as it was in Pennsylvania, but Gallatin's role was arguably minor.
+This is not a great guess.

 2. Father Albert Ruschman notes that Gallatin was a Swiss emigrant.
 He also notes that Switzerland County, Indiana obviously has a strong Swiss connection.
-Were early settlers of Switzerland County, Indiana (Indian Territory when Gallatin County was established) previously residents of Gallatin, and were looking for a Swiss born man of note to name their county after?
+Were early settlers of Switzerland County, Indiana (Indian Territory when Gallatin County was established) previously residents of Gallatin (which, then, also consisted of what is now Carroll and most of Trimble), who were looking for a Swiss born man of note to name their county after?
+We think this is a much better guess.